Introduction to Total Productive Maintenance (TPM)

 Achieving perfect TPM is a lofty goal that may never be entirely reached.
 However, adhering to the 5S principles and implementing the eight pillars of total productive maintenance puts organizations on the path to getting much closer to TPM.

-TPM tools like eMaint CMMS can encourage the process by providing data and metrics and reducing manual data gathering while supporting new production changes.
+TPM tools like eMaint CMMS can encourage the process by providing data and metrics and reducing manual data gathering while supporting maintenance improvements.
 Combining a CMMS with tools such as vibration and temperature monitors supports the TPM maintenance process and empowers employees with even more ways to identify and correct maintenance issues before they cause unplanned downtime.

 Establishing clear goals and objectives while fostering a culture of continuous improvement will allow your organization to achieve key TPM milestones with time.
 As you continually work on your TPM strategy, you’ll get close to reaching the ultimate goal: no breakdowns, product defects, unplanned stops, slowdowns, or safety incidents.